eb18608/BIF/Portfolio B/Overview and requirements.md

 Alternative play flow:
 <img src="./Portfolio%20B%20Merged/Assets/studentAlternative.png" alt="drawing" width="600" ALIGN="center" HSPACE="15"/>

-While this would not necessarily help the student achieve their initial goals of looking further into the subject of the workshop, it could still lead to the student gaining an interest in drones and/or <!--programming in general--> further topics involved with the engineering of drones, which would push them towards STEM.
+While this would not necessarily help the student achieve their initial goals of looking further into the subject of the workshop, it could still lead to the student gaining an interest in drones and/or further topics involved with the engineering of drones, which would push them towards STEM.

 ## Clients